Entrepreneurs With The POWER of Elderberries, and Lovers of The Great Outdoors

 What is your favorite place in Myrtle Beach?

 Though I get busy and can at times take it for granted, the beach is my favorite place.
-Outside of the beach, I also love the Market Common area.
+Outside of the beach, I also love the Market Common.
 The area really draws us in because of all the family-friendly activities; it’s very conducive to our lifestyle.